andrewwinters5000/klimakoffer/menu1.md

 ## Organization of the course

-* Everything is done via ILIAS!
+* All announcements and deliverables and internal communications will be done via [ILIAS](https://www.ilias.uni-koeln.de/ilias/goto_uk_crs_5096476.html)!
-* Make sure that you can log in there and check "general info"
+* Make sure that you can log in there and check "general info".
-* Communication is done through ILIAS
-* If you have a question:
+* If you have a question, please post in [ILIAS Forum](https://www.ilias.uni-koeln.de/ilias/goto_uk_frm_5121639.html).
-  1. Post in ILIAS Forum
-  2. Write an email: aggass

 ## Our Wish for the Course

-* Let's have a good and interestingtime together!
+* Let's have a good and interesting time together!
 * We are here to help you to learn as much as possible!
 * Let's not focus too much on formalities but work all hard together to make it a success for everyone!!